skaman82/u360gts-ctrl/build_notes_u360.md

 * u360gts-configurator does not connect to tracker via USB

 		- MSP baudrate is defined by the telemetry baudrate, choose 115200 via the buttons to match the COM/tty baudrate in the GUI
 		- disconnect the BT module in the tracker when using USB

-- simulation mode not working
+Simulation mode not working

 	- connect your tracker to power and USB to your computer
 	- choose MAVLINK, bautrate 115200 in the u360
 	- home position?! set auto in GUI?
 	- enable simulation mode, then connect to your tty/COM of the FC
 	- choose MAVLINK in the UI, enter near by coordinates and some height
 	- hit "start simulation"

-- tracker "shakes" head / PAN moves when TILT moves
+Tracker "shakes" head / PAN moves when TILT moves

 	- due to metall and other interference the mag might reports ocillating data
 	- try to relocate the mag-board to another location
 	 - replace metall with plastics where possible (screw inserts, screws, bearings)
 	 - add 10K pullup resistors between SDA and 5V, SCL and 5V

  ### additional Resources: